Zyinuo1221/Frontend_Docs/User_Prompt_ETL.md

 ```

 ##### Output:
-- **Usable Prompt**: After dynamic value injection, the prompt template is customized with relevant user data, creating a complete and usable LangGraph prompt stored in `⚙️_User_Template_Combination`.
-This prompt is now ready for the next stage in the ETL pipeline.
+- **Usable Prompt**: After injecting dynamic values, the customized prompt template is stored in ⚙️_User_Template_Combination, ready for subsequent stages in the ETL pipeline.
+The script logs any missing keys, ensuring traceability of potential data gaps.

 ### Output Formatting